 Why Taking Annual Leave Before Christmas is a Total Game Changer

 I recently started a new job.
-Well, I say recently, it’s been four months so a little while and whilst I love my job, I can’t help thinking that I needed longer than a two day break in between jobs.
-But to be honest, I find the topic of annual leave after starting a new…
+Well, I say recently, it’s been four months.
+And whilst I love my job, I can’t help thinking that I needed longer than a two day break in between jobs.
+But to be honest, I find the topic of annual leave after starting a new job a taboo subject….

 Top Revision Tips for Exam Success